ministryofjustice/make-recall-decision-ui/docs/developing-new-features.md

 - You can stop execution in the app using Chrome devtools Node debugger.
 To stop execution in the test code itself, open devtools in the cypress browser window, and add a `debugger` command to the test code, where you want it to break.

 ## Feature flags
-Wrap the new feature in a [feature flag](./feature-flags.md).
+Wrap the new feature in a [feature flag](./feature-flags.md), defaulted to `false`.

-### How form render / validation works for Make a recommendation
+## How form render / validation works for Make a recommendation
 - [Flow diagram](./images/make-recall-decision-ui-flow.png)